faustovaz/gitlab-snippets-plugin/README.md

-# Eclipse Plugin for Gitlab Snippets
+# Gitlab Snippets Eclipse Plugin

 This project is built using [Eclipse Tycho](https://www.eclipse.org/tycho/), [Maven](http://maven.apache.org/download.html) and the